webdenim/material-components-kit/_pages/installation.md

 ## Build tools (Webpack)

-_Material Components Kit and MDC-Web use SCSS for styling so we need to compile `.scss` files into CSS.
+_Material Components Kit and MDC Web use SCSS for styling so we need to compile `.scss` files into CSS.
 We use [Webpack](https://webpack.js.org/) for that purpose because it has excellent features and comes with rich plugin system.
-Also, we assume that you will use Webpack for bundling MDC-Web's JavaScript.
+Also, we assume that you will use Webpack for bundling MDC Web's JavaScript.
 Although Material Components Kit doesn’t provide any JavaScript, it would be reasonable to describe the bundling process._

-### JavaScript bundle (MDC-Web)
+### JavaScript bundle (MDC Web)

 Install Webpack